 CAR PARKING FACILITIES

-In addition, the club provides three disabled parking bays for Away disabled supporters and these are available on request on a first-come, first-served basis as a cost of £10 per bay.
+In addition, the club provides three accessible parking bays for Away disabled supporters and these are available on request on a first-come, first-served basis as a cost of £10 per bay.

 The club will also try and accommodate additional requests from away disabled supporters.